University for the Creative Arts

 - Postgraduate Students

-- A Meet & Greet service for new international and EU students includes a welcome at either London Heathrow or London Gatwick airport by a representative, and being driven directly to the relevant UCA campus.
+- A meet and greet service for new international and EU students includes a welcome at selected London airports by a representative, and being driven directly to the relevant UCA campus.

 - The university provides International and EU Welcome events at each campus during the first week of term.
 These free events are a great opportunity to meet new people and the food and drink is complimentary.